veritise/veritise-node/README.md

 Create node custom preset file:

-- `friendlyName` - node friendly name (leave empty to use address)
+- `friendlyName` - node friendly name (leave empty to use address).
-- `minFeeMultiplier` - minimum fee multiplier of transactions to propagate and include in blocks
+- `minFeeMultiplier` - minimum fee multiplier of transactions to propagate and include in blocks.
-- `maxTrackedNodes` - number of nodes to track in memory
+- `maxTrackedNodes` - number of nodes to track in memory.
+- `harvestBeneficiaryPercentage` - percentage of the harvested fee that is collected by the beneficiary account.
+- `harvestNetworkPercentage` - percentage of the harvested fee that is collected by the network.

 ```
 echo "nodes: